schumbar/CMPE297/assignment_02/part_c/README.md

 7. `picture_03.png`: A picture of a man in a "V for Vendetta" mask, while holding something that is on fire.
 8. `ShawnChumbar_Assignment02_Part4C.ipynb`: Google colab notebook containing the code for running ollama in google colab.
 9. `demo.txt`: A .txt file containing commands that I need to run for my demo for Part C.
+10. [Link to Youtube Video](https://youtu.be/JWW2Kd-M6NM): Link to youtube video showcasing the Demo portion for Assignment 02 Part C.

 ### References